IFSA-Butler: University College Dublin

 - Spring: Mid-January to mid-June

-- Advising Tips: The Irish credit system typically requires students to take 6 classes that total 3.75 courses at Scripps.
+- Advising Tips: Most IFSA Butler programs require a faculty reference but not all, depending on the university partner.
+Contact a program adviser for specific program requirements.
+The Irish credit system typically requires students to take 6 classes that total 3.75 courses at Scripps.

 - Visa Information: After acceptance, your program will provide you with specifics about the visa required.
 The embassy site will have information on visa requirements for planning purposes.